First Time Manager’s Reading List

 A basic reading list for the first time engineering manager

-During the past few years I had the opportunity to mentor several new engineering managers as they were taking their first steps in their new role.
+During the past few years, I had the opportunity to mentor several new engineering managers as they were taking their first steps in their new roles.

 I have compiled this reading list for new managers in order to give them at least starting point, from which they can start learning.
 I wish I had such a list when I got my first managerial position.

 This reading list is made out of different resources in different formats, such as articles, podcasts, books, newsletters, and videos.
 Try them, find what works for you and continue exploring and learning.

 Note that this is a live list, and I will keep updating it with time, so it might be worth revisiting.

 Not all material is for everyone.
 While reading, listening or watching stuff, you will find out that there is stuff that works for you and stuff that just doesn’t.

 If you don’t like something, skip it.
 There are enough resources out there.
 Eventually you will find what work for you.